Using Django and PyEphem to Determine the Location of White Fuzzies

 2015-02-19-using-pyephem-to-determine-the-location-of-white-fuzzies.markdown

-One of the 2007 fires from space: NASA Images of California Wildfires Given an observer’s latitude, longitude and elevation and an object’s right ascension and declination it becomes a straightforward calculation.
+One of the more censored American version; in the closet with only an ethernet adapter, things got ugly.
+Given an observer’s latitude, longitude and elevation and an object’s right ascension and declination it becomes a straightforward calculation.

 However, there are libraries written by smarter people than I and it would be a good idea to use them.
 So instead if spending my time carefully coding maths, I can simply: